-This ceremony is now in its nineteenth year and provides an opportunity to recognise and nominate the work of officers, staff and volunteers who have made the greatest contribution to their community over the past year.
+This event is now in its 22nd year and provides an opportunity to recognise and nominate the work of officers, staff and volunteers who have made the greatest contribution to their community over the past year.

-The nominations will then be sifted down to a shortlist, and a panel of judges will make the final decision of who the community champions of the year are.
+The nominations will be collated and sifted down to a shortlist before they are put to a panel of judges who will make the final decision of who the community champions are.

 Do you know a neighbourhood police officer who has made a difference to your community?
 Examples should demonstrate an ability to work within the officer’s community to tackle issues, defuse tensions and encourage or instigate positive engagement, not only working alone but with partners and colleagues.

 Can you think of a PCSO who has made an outstanding contribution to your community?
 Examples should include clear evidence of working with different members of the community to resolve issues and build relations and trust.
 PCSOs should encourage engagement with the police in a comfortable and honest manner and work well within the community and with colleagues and partners.

 Do you know a Special Constable who has gone above and beyond to serve your community?
 Examples should include how they have helped your community, working with public and colleagues to assist in easing community tensions or solving issues.

 4. Diversity Champion 2023

 Diversity champions improve engagement with minority groups in the community, working towards increasing diversity and improving accessibility between the force and the public.
 Do you know someone who has helped to improve diversity in your community?
 Examples should include how they have worked in the community with minority groups and on initiatives to raise awareness of diversity issues.

 Cadets are young dedicated volunteers who want to make a difference in their community.
 Do you know a cadet who supports fellow cadets, shows initiative, supports community events, is committed to and is an advocate for the police force?
 Examples should include how they engage with local communities, how they are forward thinking and keen to progress within the cadet unit.